Skip to main content

 We have also introduced the Bath Go app where you'll earn loyalty points to spend on food and drink.
 You'll also get your tenth hot drink free when you buy nine, and your tenth piece of fruit free when you buy nine pieces.
 Bath Go is not accepted in Fresh, and The Plug and Tub.

-Outside the Fresh shop on the Claverton Down campus, and at the Virgil Building in the city centre, we have set up Community Fridges where you can take or donate any unwanted in-date food to share with other students and staff, and avoid food waste.
+Outside the Fresh shop on the Claverton Down campus, and at the Virgil Building in the city centre, we have set up Community Larders where you can take or donate any unwanted in-date food to share with other students and staff, and avoid food waste.

 You can also use the Olio food-sharing app which enables you to reduce food waste and save money; if you have spare food you can list it for others to collect, or pick up items from your neighbours to build food-sharing communities.